Galaxy rotation curve: Alternatives to dark matter

-There have been a number of attempts to solve the problem of galaxy rotation by modifying gravity without invoking dark matter.
-By far the most successful has been modified Newtonian dynamics (MOND), originally proposed by Mordehai Milgrom in 1983, which modifies the Newtonian force law at low accelerations to enhance the effective gravitational attraction.
+Galaxy rotation curves are one important prediction of dark matter models that modified laws of gravity are able to explain without the dark matter hypothesis.
+For example, modified Newtonian dynamics (MOND), originally proposed by Mordehai Milgrom in 1983, modifies the Newtonian force law at low accelerations to enhance the effective gravitational attraction.
 Since that time many variations of the concept have been explored.
 These theories work well at the scale of galaxies even if they are not suitable for full models of cosmology.

 Whereas the standard (Lambda-CDM) cosmological model postulates dark matter haloes to reproduce each galaxy's rotation curve, MOND has been shown to successfully predict the rotation curves of galaxies, include so-called low-surface-brightness galaxies which (according to the standard model) should be dark-matter dominated at all radii.
 MOND has made a number of other, often quite surprising, novel predictions that have subsequently been confirmed.
 For instance, MOND predicts a functional relation between the asymptotic rotation speed and total (non-dark) mass of a galaxy, $V = {\rm const.} \times M^{1/4}$, the so-called baryonic Tully–Fisher relation.
 MOND has also been shown to correctly predict the internal velocity dispersions of the small satellite galaxies of the Local Group, many of which should also be "dark-matter dominated" according to the standard model.